nekeal/ansible-role-docker-app/README.md

 Define common vars used by `docker_image` and `docker_container` modules.
 You can set almost all default variables used by docker images and containers.For example you don't want to specify `state` of docker container for each container, so you can set `docker_state_default` variable which will be used by each item in `docker_containers` list.

+    docker_registry_state: present
-    docker_registry_username:
+    docker_registry_username: user
-    docker_registry_password:
+    docker_registry_password: password

 These vars define minimal configuration for `docker_login` module.
+If you want to use this functionality you must explicitly define `docker_registry_state`.
 This role currently supports only login to single registry.
 Howewer you can specify any attribute allowed by `docker_login` according to the following rule

 `docker_registry_<attribute_name>`

 **But there is one exception: `docker_registry_url` which does not have double "registry" in the name for convenience**

+    docker_registry_users: [root]

+Specify which local users should have credentials stored in their home directory.
+By default only root gets logged in.

     docker_images: []